drim-dev/drimstarter/documents/adrs/backend/0002-outbox-communication.md

 ## Context and Problem Statement

-In developing a backend for a crowdfunding platform Drimstarter, the need for reliable, scalable, and fault-tolerant message delivery in asynchronous communication between microservices has emerged.
-Messages between services, such as notifications, payment updates, or email triggers, need to be delivered reliably even in the case of failures, downtime, or errors.
-The primary question is: "Which approach ensures reliable asynchronous message delivery while maintaining transactional integrity?"
+Drimstarter is a crowdfunding platform where multiple microservices handle tasks such as notifications, payment updates, and email triggers.
+These services need to communicate asynchronously while ensuring that messages are delivered reliably, even in the case of failures or service downtime.
+The platform’s development also includes a training system for developers, where the goal is to expose them to a variety of tools and patterns, emphasizing reliability and transactional integrity over simplicity.

 ## Decision Drivers